 - Reduced maintenance bills as the likelihood of mould, damp, condensation and freezing pipes are all reduced.

-It should be noted that if you intend to make certain energy efficiency improvements to a property that is listed or in an area of conservation you should first contact Planning Services to ensure that they are permitted.
+Note:If you intend to make certain energy efficiency improvements to a listed property, or in an area of conservation, you should contact Planning services to ensure they are permitted.

 Private landlords can receive financial support too...

 ECO for the big six energy suppliers provides financial support to help vulnerable householders install insulation and heating systems.
 ECO is available to tenants in private rented properties as well as owner occupiers, therefore your rented properties could benefit from this funding.
 The criteria for this support depends upon your tenants circumstances, and the location and construction of your property, for more information, visit: EST Energy Company Obligation or contact the Energy Saving Advice Service on 0300 123 1234.